ibm-cloud-docs/citrix-netscaler-vpx/hsm-ssl-install.md

  	Done
 	```

-4. As with the HSM key, the SSL certificate must be added using the appropriate Citrix VPX command for it to be recognized:
+4. As with the HSM key, the SSL certificate must be added by using the appropriate Citrix VPX command for it to be recognized:

 	```sh
 	> add ssl certkey hsmclient7ns -cert /nsconfig/ssl/	hsmclient7.cer -hsmkey NSkey_s6dr